GiorgioM98/Counter-Falling-stars/README.md

 # Falling-stars

-This project was created by Giorgio.
+This project was created by Giorgio Marian.
 It's very simple to use, idea is to watch the photo and count falling stars.
 It's available at the url: